-Learn how to cook a ham like a pro.
-Whether you're a beginner or an expert, we've got step-by-step instructions for cooking a ham in the oven, plus information about the different types of ham.
-Get ready to make this year's holiday meal the best ever, because cooking ham has never been easier.
+Be holiday-ready when you learn how to cook a ham like a pro.
+Whether you're a beginner or cooking ham number 354 (if you kept track), we've got step-by-step instructions for cooking a ham in the oven, plus information about the different types of ham.
+Get ready to make this year's holiday meal the best ever.

 A gorgeous baked ham is the best centerpiece we can think of for holiday meals.
-Luckily, there are many ways to cook a ham: You can bake ham, grill it, even cook it in a slow cooker!
+It looks impressive (especially with a glistening ham glaze), but takes very little work to get on the table.
+Luckily, there are many ways to cook a ham.
+You can bake ham, grill it, even cook it in a slow cooker!
+So even if your oven is full of holiday sides or pies, you’ve got other appliance options.
 We'll tell you how to cook ham all those ways, plus offer tips on carving and how to choose a ham when you're at the grocery store.

 Cooking a Ham in the Oven

 When it comes to learning how to bake ham there are only a couple of steps—prep the ham and bake it!
 It's pretty low-fuss since most hams available at the grocery store are already cooked.
 Follow these instructions for tender, perfectly cooked ham.

 Step 1: Preheat the oven and prepare your ham